Muphet/Party-Finder/README.md

 ## 💡 Suggestions and bugs

-Create an issue and describe with as much details possible what is it that you want to suggest or are having troubles with.
+Create an issue and describe with as much details as possible what is it that you want to suggest or are having trouble with.

 ## 💬 Communication Channels